harsha12210058/IMDB-Movie-Ratings-and-Votes-Analysis/README.md

 Key Responsibilities:

 **Data Wrangling:** Cleaned and prepared datasets by handling missing values, renaming columns, and restructuring data for analysis.

 **Statistical Analysis:** Performed descriptive and inferential statistical analysis to identify trends and patterns in the data.

 **Visualization:** Created various plots and heatmaps to visualize the distribution of votes and ratings across different genres and demographics.

 **Comparative Analysis:** Compared voting patterns between male and female audiences across different age groups.

-**Reporting**: Documented and presented findings in a comprehensive report to the company board.
+**Reporting**: Documented and presented findings in a comprehensive report to the company board of infinity.

 **Tools and Technologies:**

 **Programming Languages:** Python

-**Libraries:** pandas, seaborn, matplotlib **Techniques:** Data Cleaning, Data Visualization, Statistical Analysis, Heatmaps, Bar Plots
+**Libraries:** pandas, seaborn, matplotlib

+**Techniques:** Data Cleaning, Data Visualization, Statistical Analysis, Heatmaps, Bar Plots